 Introduction to Chemical Biology I (CHEM C681)

-This course serves as the foundation to concepts and approaches at the chemistry-biology interface.
+This course serves as the foundation to concepts and approaches at the chemistry-biology interface and is taught by Prof. VanNieuwenhze in the Fall of every year.

 QCB Journal Club (CHEM C689)

-Students are partnered with individual QCB trainers to lead the discussion of a paper or papers at the forefront or research in Quantitative and Chemical Biology.
+Students are partnered with a small subset of QCB trainers to lead the discussion of a paper or papers at the forefront or research in Quantitative and Chemical Biology.
+This course now meets in the Spring semester of every year, and must be taken twice by trainees, in the both years of fellowship support.

 Round out your QCB training experience with a university-approved minor in Chemical and Physical Biology (CPB) by earning 3 cr from a wide selection of 1.5- and 3-cr elective courses to suit your research interests.